Morthland College: Academics

 Morthland College offered the Bachelor of Arts degree.
-Most courses were offered in the traditional classroom-based learning; however, Morthland College does offer several classes online.
+Most courses were offered in the traditional classroom-based learning; however, Morthland College did offer several classes online.

 Morthland College was approved to operate with the Illinois Board of Higher Education (IBHE) in 2011 and received full accreditation by the Transnational Association of Christian Colleges and Schools (TRACS) in April 2014.
 TRACS is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA) and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).

 In the fall of 2013, Morthland College was approved by the United States Department of Education to disburse Pell Grants, Direct, and Indirect Student Loans.
 The college also disbursed the GI Bill through the state of Illinois.

 The college expanded its facilities to include Washington Hall, Coleman-Rhoads Hall, and Whitfield Hall in its first four years of operation.
-In 2015 a private investor, Brad McMillin Inc., constructed Mount Vernon House student dorm that can house 98 students.
+In 2015 a private investor, Brad McMillin Inc., constructed Mount Vernon House student dorm that could house 98 students.

-Of the 14 college graduates this year — one of whom actually graduated in December but is coming back to walk in the ceremony — three are classics majors and the remaining 11 have earned business administration degrees of which 2 were online.
+Of the 14 college graduates this year—one of whom actually graduated in December but is coming back to walk in the ceremony—three are classics majors and the remaining 11 have earned business administration degrees of which 2 were online.
 In 2012 the college officially launched their online programs.

-Two of the students have attended Morthland College since that first year, while the rest transferred in, some thanks to an articulation agreement with MidContinent University when it shut down last year.
+Two of the students attended Morthland College since that first year, while the rest transferred in, some thanks to an articulation agreement with MidContinent University when it shut down last year.